2022 Liga 3 (Georgia)

-The 2022 Liga 3 was the 6th season under its current title and the 34th season of third tier football in Georgia.
+The 2022 Liga 3 was the sixth season under its current title and the 34th season of third tier football in Georgia.
 The regular two-round tournament began on 4 April and ended on 1 December with promotion play-offs completed in 10 December.

 Review

 Based on GFF decision, the number of Liga 3 clubs was increased from 14 to 16 teams for this season.
 In contrast with the previous year, three teams were relegated, two clubs gained automatic promotion and two more qualified for play-offs.

 Both unbeaten at home, Dinamo-2 and Kolkheti 1913 sealed their promotion three rounds before the end of the season.
 Kolkheti Khobi joined them after the play-offs.

 Chikhura continued their horrible run in this league as well.
 Rooted to the foot of the table with a single point in thirty games, they suffered three relegations in three successive seasons.
-Zestafoni, who faced financial difficulties after mid-season, also failed to stay up.
+Zestaponi, who faced financial difficulties after mid-season, also failed to stay up.
 Six more teams fought hard to avoid relegation.
 Eventually, Meshakhte, the last of the three Imeretian clubs, lost a crucial final match and ended up in the drop zone.